Stuart Forster interviews master distiller Christian Krogstad of Westward Whiskey, a craft distillery based in Portland, Oregon.

-There’s something like 90 breweries in Portland right now.
+There are something like 90 breweries in Portland right now.
 It’s a culinary hotspot even though it’s a city of just half-a-million people.
 As they would say in boxing, we punch above our weight.

 We have a fantastic restaurant scene.
-Portland eschews the corporate and chain restaurants…Portland has always been an economically depressed city, so rents are cheap.
+Portland eschews corporate and chain restaurants…Portland has always been an economically depressed city, so rents are cheap.

 It’s the sort of place that you can take a chance.
 You don’t have to have a big investment group backing you — like in New York — to start a restaurant, coffee shop, brewery or distillery.

 It’s the culture of the place.
-We were the one of the hotbeds of third wave of coffee roasting, with Stumptown Coffee.
+We were one of the hotbeds of third wave of coffee roasting, with Stumptown Coffee.
 Our wine industry is really interesting.
 Oregon doesn’t have large wineries but it has highly acclaimed wineries.